 Be mindful of ricochets.
 Depending on your skill you will be more or less confident about how far you set the target.
 Inband does not recommend shooting under 7m.
 I’m sure I’m not going to ever hit the metal plate that protects the target, so I shot at a shorter distance.

 You have to set up the target size and the correct height for the reduced distance you will be using.
-To make things simple I just used the rifle targets and with the target calculator figured that I had to set it at 5.13 m distance and 1.54 m height.
+To make things simple I just use rifle targets and with the target calculator figured that I had to set it at 5.13 m distance and 1.54 m height.

 When shooting at reduced distances you have to be mindful that parallel errors will be amplified.
 Targets like the Inband take care of angular errors and of ignoring the size of the pellet to calculate scores and show you the impacts, but they can’t know what you are doing with your gun.